 An AP MLD always operates in cooperation with one or more affiliated APs, one for each link.
 The MLD lower MAC sublayer components implement link specific functions that operate independently of the lower MAC in other affiliated APs, and are shared between each affiliated AP and the AP MLD operations.
 Some behaviors of MLO require the use of one or more affiliated APs’ upper MAC components.
 In particular, the affiliated AP MLD upper MAC sublayer components support group addressed traffic, and traffic to or from any non-AP STAs (which are not capable of MLO).
 The high-level structure of an AP MLD along with its affiliated APs is shown in Figure 4-30c (High level architecture for AP MLD with affiliated APs).

+(#12224) NOTE – The high-level structure of an NSTR mobile AP MLD operating on an NSTR link pair has an affiliated AP Non‐MLD upper MAC sublayer (traffic to/from non‐MLD peer STAs and group addressed MLD traffic) only for the primary link of the NSTR link pair.

 Part 2 for subclause 35.2.1.1